Last Updated: 1/11/24 | January 11th, 2024

 8. Visit the Naval Museum

 The Museo Naval de Madrid highlights the history of Spain’s historic naval capabilities and accomplishments.
 It covers the 15th century to the present, with information on ships, wars, and colonies and how those all impacted Spain as a world power.
 The museum has all kinds of maps and drawings, as well as weapons and navigation equipment.
 It also houses the oldest map of the Americas, which was made in the year 1500.
 There’s a detailed section on the (failed) Spanish Armada that I found pretty insightful too.

 Paseo del Prado 3, +34 915 238 516, armada.defensa.gob.es/museonaval/.
 Open Tuesday–Sunday 10am–7pm (3pm in August).
 Admission is free but donations of 3 EUR per person are suggested.

 9. Stroll Around the Royal Botanical Garden

-Founded in 1755, this park is home to lakes, labyrinths, squares, fountains, and lots of flowers.
-The gardens have more than 5,000 species of plants and trees distributed over 4 different terraces, as well as greenhouses, sculptures, and some immaculate gardens.
-It’s incredibly beautiful and serene.
+Founded in 1755, this 8-hectare (20-acre) park is home to lakes, labyrinths, squares, fountains, and lots of flowers.
+The gardens have more than 5,000 species of plants and trees distributed over 4 different terraces, as well as greenhouses, sculptures, statues, and some immaculate gardens.
+It’s incredibly beautiful and serene, despite its central location right next to the Prado Museum.
+If you speak Spanish, there are also guided tours and workshops that you can enjoy too.

 10. Explore the Reina Sofía Museum